+An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.

-Despite the recent local hardships, PVUESD has made efforts and gains with implementing our planned actions and services for 2021-2022.
-There were not many substantive differences in the planned and actual implementation of our actions/services.
-The school is especially proud of the commitment by staff, including the willingness to permanently increase the school year by five days to 185 (which is five more days than required by the state).
-The increase to the calendar year will ensure that students have as much opportunity to attend school throughout the year even if the site is closed due to fire days or other emergencies.
+Despite the recent local hardships, PVUESD has made efforts and gains with implementing our planned actions and services for 2022-2023.
+There were not many substantive differences in the planned and actual implementation of our actions/services other than the challenge of replacing staff mid-year to be able to provide continuous quality programs.
 PVUESD has been committed to improving math and has been receiving technical assistance in math coaching from Napa COE.
-In addition to the Learning Center, staff has focused on targeted intervention and identifying ways to accelerate student academics by adopting monthly progress checks using a supplemental curriculum program, MobyMax, with Mosaic and IXL as other options.
+In addition to the Learning Center, staff have focused on targeted intervention and identifying ways to accelerate student academics by adopting monthly progress checks using a supplemental curriculum program.
 We have a commitment to assessing all students using the NWEA/MAP growth measures three times each year in Reading, Language, Math, and Science.
 We also provided access to ELPAC, CAASPP, and adopted curriculum training for appropriate staff.
 The only action/service not fully implemented and closely or regularly monitored was the creation of individual learning goals for students needing more support in academics.